 HHA headquarters: The Fire Station is on the corner of Yale and 12th Streets.

-Every Saturday, 8:00 AM, Heights Running Club meets on the Heights Boulevard jogging trail at 7th Street.
+Every Saturday, 7:00 AM, Heights Running Club meets on the Heights Boulevard jogging trail at 7th Street.
+Note earlier time for the summer.
 Contact Meghan.email@example.com to be added to the weekly distribution list.

 Heavy Trash Notes